dodona-edu/dodona-edu.github.io/en/guides/teachers/tested-template-exercise/README.md

 This script has some optional options:
 - `-i`, `--programming_languages_included`:
-  List of programming languages for which an exercise may be generated, if the testplan allows this.
+  List of programming languages for which an exercise may be generated, if the test plan allows this.
   By default, an exercise is generated for each programming language supported by TESTed.
 - `-e`, `--programming_languages_excluded`:
   List of programming languages for which no exercise may be generated.
   Default empty.
 - `-n`, `--i18n`: The default natural language for the descriptions, when this can't be derived from the file name.
   Options ‘en’ (default) and ‘nl’.
-- `-H`, `--human_readable`: The generated JSON-testplan from the DSL-testplan must be human-readable.
+- `-H`, `--human_readable`: The generated JSON-test plan from the DSL-test plan must be human-readable.
 - `-b`, `--backup_descriptions`: Keep existing exercise descriptions.
 The `description` directory will be renamed to `description.bak`.